 4. Challenge and Strategy: Rethinking India’s Foreign Policy by Rajiv Sikri (International Relations)

 The book provides a strategic and policy-oriented look at India’s existing and upcoming foreign policy difficulties.
 It examines the long-term variables and trends that should influence how the country formulates its foreign policy.
-If India is to become a key role in the complicated and fast changing world of the twenty-first century, the author suggests a rethinking of its strategy.
+If India is to play a key role in the complicated and fast-changing world of the twenty-first century, the author suggests a rethinking of its strategy.
 The focus of Rethinking India’s Foreign Policy is on India’s immediate and strategic surroundings.
-It also looks at critical topics including energy security, economic diplomacy, defence-diplomacy interactions, and foreign policy institutions.
+It also looks at critical topics including energy security, economic diplomacy, defense-diplomacy interactions, and foreign policy institutions.